retest/docs/docs/recheck/usage/filter.md

 Filters can be used for different purposes, most notably to reduce the noise mentioned above within a report.
 They can accept two different arguments:

 1. **Element**: Filter applies to _all attributes_ of an element and all of its child elements.
-The element in question can be identified by a wide range of identifying attributes, like XPath, HTML-id, retestId, CSS-class, HTML-name, etc.
+The element in question can be identified by a wide range of identifying attributes, which are specified by the [extension](../introduction/installation) .
 2. **Attribute**: Filter applies to a single attribute, either globally or for a specific element and all of its child elements.

 Multiple filters are additive.
 If one filter returns `true`, the result is taken and not further evaluated.
 Similarly, all filters must return `false` to ignore a particular difference.